Distribute Patches to many Git repositories with Patchbot

 ⌛ Warning!
 This post is old.
 The information may be outdated.

 No comments on this notepad.
-If you would like to add something, then dont hesitate to contact me via E-Mail or Twitter.
+If you would like to add something, then don't hesitate to contact me via E-Mail, Mastodon or other social profiles.